akshitamaity-ui/ODT2026-songvisualiser/README.md

 # 11. MIT App Inventor Plan

 ## 11.1 Is an app part of this project?
-- [ yes  ] Yes but not coded through Mit app inventor.
+- [x] Yes but not coded through Mit app inventor.
 Its an HTML UI
 - [ ] No

 If yes, complete this section.